 Cleaning a motorcycle gas tank that has got all the damage from rust and moisture is not a fun task to take part in.
 However, it is absolutely necessary if you want an extended life for your beloved bike.

-The task of cleaning a rusted gas tank is not very complex and at the same time not very simple.
+The task of cleaning a rusted motorcycle tank is not very complex and at the same time not very simple.
 You need the right knowledge and the information to carry on the task without causing any damage to yourself or the tank.
-This is important because you will be dealing with a lot of chemicals and acid.
+This is important because you will be dealing with a lot of chemicals and mild acid.

 So, let’s get started and help you clean your motorcycle’s gas tank –

 6 Steps to Clean Your Motorcycle Gas Tank

 - Dismount the Fuel Tank to Identify Overall Motorcycle Damage